dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 ## Writing a basic form

-Razor Pages features are designed to make common patterns used with web browsers easy.
+Razor Pages is designed to make common patterns used with web browsers easy to implement when building an app.
 [Model binding](xref:mvc/models/model-binding), [Tag Helpers](xref:mvc/views/tag-helpers/intro), and HTML helpers all *just work* with the properties defined in a Razor Page class.
 Consider a page that implements a basic "contact us" form for the `Contact` model:

 For the samples in this document, the `DbContext` is initialized in the [Startup.cs](https://github.com/aspnet/Docs/blob/master/aspnetcore/mvc/razor-pages/index/sample/RazorPagesContacts/Startup.cs#L15-L16) file.